Embird Embroidery Software

 Follow Embird on Pinterest

-A raster image is often the base upon which an embroidery design is created in Studio.
-The image is imported into the Work Area and serves as a template for digitizing.
-All digitizing work is done on top of the image layer; therefore, it is often referred to as a background image.
+A raster image frequently serves as the foundation upon which an embroidery design is constructed in Studio.
+The image is imported into the Work Area to function as a template for digitizing.
+As all digitizing tasks are performed on top of the image layer, it is commonly referred to as a background image.

-The use of a background image for digitizing is useful in many cases, but it is not mandatory.
-You can leave the image layer empty and create a design on a clean background if you prefer.
+While utilizing a background image is highly beneficial for accuracy, it is not mandatory.
+You may leave the image layer empty and create a design on a clean background if required.

-To bring an image into the background layer beneath the design, use the main menu > Image > Import command.
+To import an image into the background layer beneath your design, use the Main Menu > Image > Import command.

 Structure of embroidery design in Studio: 1. raster image (optional), 2. digitized vector objects, 3. final product - stitches

-Structure of embroidery design in Studio: 1. raster image (optional), 2. digitized vector objects, 3. final product - stitches.
-When saving a design to a disc or other storage, all layers are kept in the same file.
+The layer structure of an embroidery design in Studio: 1. raster image (optional), 2. digitized vector objects, and 3. the final stitches.
+When saving a design, all layers are preserved within the same file.

 Back to Embird Tutorial Contents